 4. Tweak your diet.

 The importance of diet is often completely missed by most doctors.
 For patients that are dealing with issues like low energy, I often tell them to start with a whole food, low-sugar elimination diet to see how that might help.
-(This free video can give you more information about where to start.)

 When I myself was struggling with hormone imbalance, I became frustrated with the medical system until I realized that sometimes these issues are very difficult to diagnose with labs and routine doctor’s visits.
 After reading countless books and talking to various friends, I decided to start with my diet and lifestyle — and finally found success.